UpasanaAbhishek/BibleTopicModelling/README.md

-This repo contains topic modelling done on ASV Bible.
+This repo contains topic modelling done on Bible data.
+It's still a work in progress.